conradakunga/Blog/_posts/2025-05-07-dapper-part-16-consideration-when-passing-parameters.md

 Given we have defined that the `Logo` is **nullable**, let us test that scenario, but remove the code that specifies the type.

-We change the code from this:
+If we change the code from this:

 ```c#
 param.Add("Logo", imageData, dbType: DbType.Binary);
 ```

-To this
+To this:

 ```c#
 param.Add("Logo", imageData);
 ```

-Let us then request this payload:
+And then request this payload:

 ```json
 {